Frequently Asked Questions About EOScu

 A Preventive|Biocidal Surface™ is a unique surface that has the ability to actively kill bacteria, even after repeated contamination.
 It also has a preventive quality that stops and inhibits the growth of bacteria.

 With the rise of hospital-acquired infections (HAIs) and antibiotic-resistant microbes, new infection control methods are needed.
-EOScu is the first synthetic, hard surface that’s EPA-registered for public-health claims.
+EOScu is the only practical hard surface that’s EPA Registered for Public Health Claims.
 It kills 99.9% of gram-negative and gram-positive bacteria* within 2 hours of exposure, even after recontamination.

 WHAT CAN EOS<sup>CU</sup> DO?